ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 MUST support the Unicode character property set in character classes.

-An I-Regexp implementation SHOULD be a strict I-Regexp implementation. the advantages of strictness are improved interoperability with other strict implementations and improved security.
+An I-Regexp implementation SHOULD be a strict I-Regexp implementation.
+The advantages of strictness are improved interoperability with other strict implementations and improved security.

 # I-Regexp Semantics